 Progressive Web Apps — What Are They?

 Progressive Web Apps are mobile apps delivered through the web.
-Essentially speaking, they are web apps displayed through a browser which use modern web capabilities to provide the look and experience of a mobile app.
+In other words, they are web apps displayed through a browser which use modern web capabilities to provide the look and experience of a mobile app.
 Progressive Web Apps combine the best of the apps and the best of the web.
 They simply evolve from pages in a browser to mobile apps, and they maintain the web’s low friction, which is a considerable advantage of the web.
-A mobile app shell enables the same gestures and navigation, which we can find in native apps.
-Progressive Web Apps provide functionalities and user interface similar to the best native apps.
-They are deployed on servers, are accessible through URLs and indexed by search engines.
+Above all, a mobile app shell enables the same gestures and navigation, which we can find in native apps.
+Therefore, Progressive Web Apps provide functionalities and user interface similar to the best native apps.
+What is more, they are deployed on servers, are accessible through URLs and indexed by search engines.

 Compare Trivago webpage on the left to the Progressive Web App on the right: